-- It can help children diagnosed with autism develop social skills so that they can interact more effectively with others.
+- It can help children diagnosed with autism develop social skills to interact more effectively with others.

-Occupational therapy is just one part of the multidisciplinary approach to autism that we provide at Opya, but for many of the children in our care, it is absolutely critical.
+Occupational therapy is just one part of the multidisciplinary approach to the autism treatment services that we provide at Opya.
+Still, it is critical for many of the children in our care.

 Speech therapy is a type of therapy that helps children with communication issues improve their speech and language skills.
-Speech therapy can also help improve the child’s ability to understand and express emotions.
-As a result, our speech therapists work with children to improve their communication skills, but because these things are so intertwined, we also work on emotional regulation and developing social skills as a part of this process.
+Speech therapy can also help improve your child’s ability to understand and express emotions.
+As a result, our speech therapists work with children to improve their communication skills.
+Still, because these things are so intertwined, we also work on emotional regulation and developing social skills as a part of the aba therapy process.

-The many benefits of speech therapy for children diagnosed with autism include:
+Some of the benefits of speech therapy for children diagnosed with autism include the following:

-- It can help children diagnosed with autism improve their communication skills.
+- Speech therapy can help your child diagnosed with autism improve their communication skills.

-As is the case with occupational therapy, the degree to which speech therapy will play a role in your child’s treatment will depend upon their individual needs.
+As with occupational therapy, the degree to which speech therapy will play a role in your child’s treatment will depend upon their individual needs.
 However, it is an essential part of our approach at Opya.